ila-w/fake-news-detection/README.md

 ## Usage

 In file explorer, navigate to the "fake-news-detection" folder, then go into the "datasets" folder.

-Move "true-news.csv" and "fake-news.csv" from the datasets folder to its parent folder, "fake-news-detection".
+Make sure "true-news.csv" and "fake-news.csv" from the datasets folder are inside or the code will be unable to run.

-In terminal, navigate to the fake-news-detection folder.
+In terminal, navigate to the "fake-news-detection" folder.

 Open the program in Jupyter Notebook by running the command:

       jupyter notebook

-Once in Jupyter Notebook, click on "fake-news-detection-models.ipynb" to pull up the program.
+Once in Jupyter Notebook, click on "fake-news-detection-models.ipynb" to open the program file.

 At the top of the page you will see a tab labeled "Run".
 Click this tab and then click on the "Run Selected Cell and All Below" option.